zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

     --parameters <The *azuredeploy.parameters.json* parameters file location>
     ```

-    > **Note: Make sure that you are using the same Azure resource group name as the one you've just used in the *azuredeploy.parameters.json* file**
+    > **Note: Make sure that you are using the same Azure resource group name as the one you created in the previous step**

     For example:

     ```shell
-    az group create --name Arc-SQL-Demo --location "East US" --tags "Project=jumpstart_azure_arc_sql" az deployment group create \
+    az deployment group create \
     --resource-group Arc-SQL-Demo \
     --name arcsqlsrvdemo \